TomaszKoltuniak/TomaszKoltuniak/README.md

 # Experience
 - One month internship as a network technician in the Network and Cybersecurity department at Leroy Merlin's headquarters in Warsaw.
-- One month internship as a IT technician in the IT Service Office at The Faculty of Electronics and Information Technology on Warsaw University of Technology.
+- One month internship as an IT technician in the IT Service Office at The Faculty of Electronics and Information Technology on Warsaw University of Technology.

 # Education
 - High school - Technikum elektroniczne nr 1 w Warszawie - Technik Informatyk